joes0451/SDKManager/ReadMe.txt

 When installing the latest SDK:

 Trying to install certain Packages can fail with:
-"Dependent package with key emulator not found"
+"Warning: Dependant package with key emulator not found!"

-So, until I can get it to work from within the app, you'll need to run this from the command line to load the "tools" Package which will help further Package installs to go smoothly:
+The 'tools' and 'emulator' directories are needed for the rest of the Package installs to go smoothly.

+Try to do this through the app first:
+Set "include_obsolete" in config.properties to 'true', list the Packages, select the 'tools' Package, check "Accept licenses" and hit Submit.
+If it succeeded, set "include_obsolete" back to 'false'.

+If that failed, do it manually from the command line:

 cd [SDK Path]\cmdline-tools\bin                 Like:  cd C:\android-sdk-new\cmdline-tools\bin
 sdkmanager "tools" --sdk_root=[SDK Path]